CoPhy-PGNN: Learning Physics-guided Neural Networks with Competing Loss Functions for Solving Eigenvalue Problems: Introduction

 \section{Introduction}

 With the increasing impact of deep learning methods in diverse scientific disciplines \cite{Appenzeller16,graham2008big}, there is a growing realization in the scientific community to harness the power of artificial neural networks (ANNs) without ignoring the rich supervision available in the form of physics knowledge in several scientific problems \cite{karpatne2017theory,willard2020integrating}.
-One of the promising lines of research in this direction is to modify the objective function of neural networks by adding loss functions that measure the violations of ANN outputs with physical equations, termed as \textit{physics-guided (PG) loss functions} \cite{tgds,stewart2017label}.
+One of the promising lines of research in this direction is to modify the objective function of neural networks by adding loss functions that measure the violations of ANN outputs with physical equations, termed as \textit{physics-guided (PG) loss functions} \cite{karpatne2017theory,stewart2017label}.
 By anchoring ANN models to be {consistent} with physics, PG loss functions have been shown to impart generalizability even in the paucity of training data across several scientific problems \cite{jia2019physics,karpatne2017physics,raissi2019physics,de2019deep}.
 We refer to the class of neural networks that are trained using PG loss functions as physics-guided neural networks (PGNNs).

-While some existing work in PGNN have attempted to learn neural networks by solely minimizing PG loss (and thus being label-free) \cite{raissi2019physics,stewart2017label}, others have used both PG loss and data label loss using appropriate trade-off hyper-parameters \cite{karpatne2017physics,jia2019physics}.
-However, what is even more challenging is when there are multiple physics equations with \emph{competing} PG loss functions that need to be minimized together, where each PG loss may show multiple local minima.
+While some existing work in PGNN have attempted to learn neural networks by solely minimizing PG loss (and thus being label-free) \cite{raissi2019physics,stewart2017label}, others have used both PG loss and data-driven loss (measured on a labeled set) using appropriate trade-off hyper-parameters \cite{karpatne2017physics,jia2019physics}.
+Note that finding the optimal setting of these hyper-parameters can be challenging because of the varying nature and gradient dynamics of PG loss and data-driven loss terms \cite{wang2020understanding,wang2020and}.
+An even more challenging problem is when there are multiple physics equations with \emph{competing} PG loss functions that need to be minimized together, where each PG loss may show multiple local minima.
 In such situations, simple addition of PG losses in the objective function with constant trade-off hyper-parameters may result in the learning of non-generalizable solutions.
-This may seem counter-intuitive since the addition of PG loss is generally assumed to offer generalizability in the PGNN literature \cite{karpatne2017physics,de2019deep,shin2020convergence}.